CourtiConnect

 Unlike the variable rate, the 5-year fixed rate is not directly tied to the policy rate.
 Instead, it depends on the yield of 5-year Government of Canada bonds, which reflects market expectations for the future economy.
 In April 2026, the 5-year fixed rate sits around 3.69%, down from the peak of ~5.50% reached in late 2023.

-The spread between the fixed rate (3.69%) and the variable rate (3.20%) is currently 0.49 percentage points.
+The spread between the fixed rate (3.69%) and the variable rate (2.70%) is currently ~0.99 percentage points, in favor of variable.
 Historically, the variable rate offers an advantage over the long term in approximately 80% of 5-year periods.
-However, the fixed rate provides the security of stable payments, which can be valuable in an uncertain economic climate.
+However, the fixed rate provides the security of stable payments, which can be valuable in an uncertain economic climate (Trump tariffs, Middle East).

 For a detailed analysis of forecasts, read our article on the Bank of Canada rate forecast for April 2026.